lbittarello/Microeconometrics.jl/docs/src/index.md

 # Microeconometrics.jl

-This package provides support for microeconometric models.
+This package provides support for microeconometric estimation.
 It supports complex covariance structures (clustered, etc.) and weighted data.
 Please report bugs by
 [opening an issue](https://github.com/lbittarello/Microeconometrics.jl/issues/new).